mariaatoyo/Practical-Project/README.md

 **Operable -** page features should function in such a way that is possible for all users, so they must be operable.
 A guideline for this suggests that everything must be keyboard accessible.
 Meaning that activation a deactivation is included so that keyboard users do not become trapped.
-But mouse users should also not be hindered by this. they should still receive full mouse support and special functionalities.
+But mouse users should also not be hindered by this.
+They should still receive full mouse support and special functionalities.
 But it should be possible for users not have to depend on this.
 Another principle of operable is that operations that are not real time cannot be timed, unless the operation time is longer than twenty hours, then the user should be an option to adjust it, turn it off or extend the time.
 This principle also refers to preventing seizures and also navigable.